 Students order lunch each morning.
 Students coming in late need to order in the cafeteria.
-For the 2022-23 school year, lunch is free for all students.
+Lunch is free for all students.

 All families are given application forms for free or reduced price lunch and milk for their children.
 These forms should be filled out and returned to the district assistant, Anita Smith, as soon as possible.
 She will notify you in writing whether your application is approved for free breakfast/lunch and milk, reduced price breakfast/lunch and milk, or denied.
 All applications are kept in strict confidence.